-To gain a real impression of Macduff, you should find your way up to Doune Church standing on a hill high above the harbour.
-This can be reached either from the centre of the town, or up a minor road slanting above the main road from Banff Bridge.
+To gain a real impression of Macduff, you should find your way up to Doune Church, which stands on a hill high above the harbour.
+This can be reached either from the centre of the town, or up a minor road slanting above the main road as iut comes in from Banff Bridge.

 A harbour was first built in Macduff in 1760, though at the time the village was known by its original name of Doune.
 It became Macduff in 1783: the family name of the landowner, Lord Fife, was Duff.
-The residents at the time suggested a compromise name of "Douneduff", but this sounded too much like "Doon with the Duffs" for Lord Fife to accept.
-He went on to spend £5000, a large amount in the day, significantly extending the harbour.
+The residents at the time suggested a compromise name of "Douneduff", but it is said that this sounded too much like "Doon with the Duffs" for Lord Fife to accept.
+He went on to spend £5,000, a large amount in the day, significantly extending the harbour.
 Further expansion continued through the 1800s, and fishing continued to be central to the economic health of Macduff.

 Lovers of boats will inevitably find their way to the harbour, which in any case has the main road through the town running immediately alongside it.
 Here you can happily while away the odd hour or two looking at the boats and listening to the gulls and to the hum of a busy port.
 Apart from the harbour itself, the town's principal visitor attraction is the Macduff Marine Aquarium, overlooking the shore to the east of the harbour.

 Heading west from Macduff brigs you round Banff Bay to the valley of the River Deveron and Banff on the far side of it.
-This unpredictable river was only finally tamed by the seven arched bridge completed in 1799 by John Smeaton, whose other claims to fame included the Eddystone Lighthouse.
+This unpredictable river was only finally tamed by the seven-arched bridge completed in 1799 by John Smeaton, whose other claims to fame included the Eddystone Lighthouse.
 An earlier bridge had been built here in 1765, but it was swept away in 1768.
-The old ferry was brought back into use, until it was lost in a flood in 1773.
+The old ferry that the earlier bridge had replaced was brought back into use, until it was lost in a flood in 1773.